jorisBarkema/Graphene-Editor/README.md

 # Graphene Editor
 Simple editor to visually finetune artificial graphene samples.

-The tool can be used on the web using https://jorisbarkema.github.io/Graphene-Editor/
+The tool can be used on the web using https://jorisbarkema.github.io/Graphene-Editor/.
+If you use this tool for your research, we would appreciate citing the appropriate paper:

+"Efficient structural relaxation of polycrystalline graphene models", Federico D’Ambrosio, Joris Barkema and Gerard T. Barkema, to be published (2021)

 ## Data format
 The data is expected to follow the following format:
 ```